 Getting your current customers to refer others to you is a great way to grow your online business.
 It’s easy to implement referral marketing with Ambassador, but that’s pricy.

-Now that you’ve setup your Rails starter app, you’re ready to build ONE client-centric portfolio that’ll make you stand out from other developers and accelerate your progress.
+Now that you’ve setup your Rails starter app, your ideal next step is to build your client-centric portfolio and unlock your Ruby and Rails 5 genius.